The low-down on humidity

 Roland recommend similar conditions of between 20% and 80% RH and although with mild solvent printers humidity had a lesser affect it is still better to work in a more optimum environment.
 Static is also an issue associated with dry environments and this can cause issues like misting.

 Something like the Dyson AM10 humidifier might seem expensive at around $750, but when compared to the costs of replacement print heads, dried up ink, damaged paper and lost production time, suddenly a humidifier starts to make sense – and cents!

 About the Author

-We call him ‘Fix it Frank’ – because he genuinely enjoys solving problems as GJS’ Service Technician, a role he has had since 2008.
+We call him ‘Fix it Frank’ because he genuinely enjoys solving problems as one of GJS’ Support Specialists.
+Frank started at GJS as an engineer in 2008, manufacturing and refurbishing screen printing equipment.
+In 2012 his role evolved and he became more involved in the servicing, maintenance and repair of printing equipment as well as becoming a certified Roland service technician.
 Curious about all things electrical and their applications, Frank likes the creativity and endless possibility that the printing industry offers.
 His favourite colour is yellow.